-Richard Vilim is an expert in diagnostics, instrumentation and control, with over 30 years experience developing new applications for the process and power industries.
+Richard Vilim is an expert on modeling and simulation of power plants from both an engineering and economic perspective, on power plant instrumentation and control, and on equipment monitoring, with over 30 years experience developing new applications for the process and power industries.

-Vilim has over 200 publications and nine U.S. patents and applications.
+Vilim has over 200 publications and seven U.S. patents.
+He has developed a number of computer codes in use by others including General Plant Analyzer and System Simulator (GPASS) and Parameter-Free Reasoning Operator for Automated Identification and Diagnosis (PRO-AID).
 He is one of four Argonne inventors whose patents formed the intellectual property basis for Smart Signal Corporation, a technology startup company with revenues of $30M, recently acquired by General Electric.